 Cassels provides diversity training to all employees and lawyers of the firm on a regular basis.
-We worked with the Law Society of Upper Canada’s Equity Advisor to develop tailor-made training that would resonate with our firm and help our lawyers and staff recognize diversity issues and make respectful choices when dealing with each other, our clients and the public.
+We worked with the Law Society of Ontario’s Equity Advisor to develop tailor-made training that would resonate with our firm and help our lawyers and staff recognize diversity issues and make respectful choices when dealing with each other, our clients and the public.

 We regularly work with a diversity specialist to deliver programs to our lawyers and students to raise awareness of diversity issues in a variety of forums, including hiring decisions.
 Diversity training is also part of our summer law student training program.

-Workplace Respect and Anti-Violence Policy
+Workplace Harassment and Violence Prevention Policy

 We work to ensure that we provide a working environment free from harassment and violence and that is respectful of others.

 Accessibility for Ontarians with Disabilities Act – Customer Service Policy

 Cassels is committed to:

 - providing its goods and services in a way that respects the dignity and independence of persons with disabilities;

 - ensuring persons with disabilities do not experience barriers in accessing our services; and

 - providing exceptional customer service to all of our clients, third parties and members of the public.